Justice of the peace: Australia

 A justice of the peace in Australia is typically someone of good stature in the community who is authorised to witness and sign statutory declarations and affidavits and to certify copies of original documents.

-There are no Federal level JPs in Australia, as this power is devolved to the State and Territory Governments.
+There are no Federal level JPs in Australia, as this power is retained by the State Governments and devolved to the Territory Governments.
 Where a Federal Government document or task requires the services of a JP, the rules of each individual State or Territory government will dictate if they have the authority to assist.
 Criteria for appointment vary widely, depending on the state.